Working papers

 Using a novel dataset based on individual resumes of public firm employees, we propose a monthly index of labor flows and decompose it into an expected level and unexpected shock component.
 We find that shocks strongly predict short-term market excess returns, while levels of labor hiring have insignificant forecasting power in the short run.
 The substantial return predictability of hiring shocks remains out of the sample and delivers sizable economic value in asset allocation.
 Our findings cannot be explained by existing labor-related predictors and common economic variables.
 To exploit the underlying economic mechanism, we show that concerns about economic conditions are more likely to influence return predictability.

-New ESG and the Market Return
+ESG and the Market Return

 with with Liya Chu, Kent Wang and Bohui Zhang (current Version: Dec., 2022).